How a wholesome diet and veterinary care can work together to help diabetic dogs

 The best way to feed a diabetic dog is to offer a species-appropriate raw or cooked diet.
 You will find the details on how to feed your dog a raw or cooked diet in the link here or by clicking on the image below.

 The general premise of a canine diabetic diet is to stop feeding processed kibble or even grain-free processed food as it is unsuitable for a diabetic dog.
 After all, do you know of any doctor that recommends processed food for treating disease in humans.

 Raw, dehydrated diets may be somewhat better, but they put increased demand on the kidneys and digestion.
 Without a doubt a raw or cooked food diet is the best choice and there doesn't appear to be much difference between the two.

 Once again click here to access the Recipe Maker.

 Frequency of feeding

-I usually feed a meat and veggie mix five days a week and either chicken carcasses or lamb bones two days a week.
+I usually feed a meat and veggie mix five days per week, and either chicken carcasses or lamb bones two days a week.
 You do not need to give anything else on the bone days.
 Bone and meat are similar in calorie density.